 If you are worried about COVID-19, or are having symptoms (cough, shortness of breath, fever, etc.), please call us.
 We will talk with you about your symptoms to determine if you need to schedule an appointment for an evaluation and possible testing, if you should go to the hospital or if you should stay at home and have a virtual telehealth visit with your provider.
-COVID-19 testing is being done at our Southeast location on Mitchell Blvd.
-Should you contract COVID-19, our counselors will follow-up with you to ensure you are recovering well and to offer any other support you might need during that time.
+COVID-19 testing, which you can learn more about here.
+Should you contract COVID-19, our counselor’s will follow-up with you to ensure you are recovering well and to offer any other support you might need during that time.

 We thank you for trusting NTACHC with your health and we are here when you need us.